seratch/testgenerator/readme.md

 @RunWith(classOf[JUnitRunner])
 class BeanHolderSpec extends FlatSpec with MustMatchers {

-  type ? = this.type // for IntelliJ IDEA
+  behaivor of "BeanHolder"

-  "BeanHolder" should "be available" in {
+  it should "be available" in {
     val bean: Bean = null
     val instance = new BeanHolder(bean)
     instance must not be null